BroadbandForum/usp/docs/specification/index.md

 ### Selecting Objects and Parameters

 Each Add, Set, and Delete request operates on one or more Path Names.
 For the Add request, these Path Names are references to Multi-Instance Objects.
-For all other requests, these Path Names can contain either addressing based identifiers that match zero or one Object or search based identifiers that matches one or more Objects.
+For all other requests, these Path Names can contain either addressing based identifiers that match zero or one Object or search based identifiers that match one or more Objects.

 For Add and Set requests, each Object address or search is conveyed in a field that also contains a sub-field listing the Parameters to update in the matched Objects.